rvrnjn594/high-level-design/03-abstraction/03-spectrum-of-consistency-models.md

 > Example:
 > Updating an account's password requires strict consistency,
 >  For example, if we suspect suspicious activity on our bank account, we immediately change our password so that no unauthorized users can access our account.
->  If it were possible to access our account using an old password due to a lack of strict consistency, then changing passwords would ne a useless security strategy.
+>  If it were possible to access our account using an old password due to a lack of strict consistency, then changing passwords would be a useless security strategy.

 **NOTE:** Google's Spanner database claims to be linearizable for many of its operation.